Retrodad0001/EasyDbMigrator/README.md

         private async Task RunMigrations()
         {
-            //int the code u find some more advanced examples including setting up docker containers automatically in code

             //Make sure you use the correct naming in your scripts, like:
             // 20210926_001_AddEquipmentTable.sql --> script are ordered by date and then per sequence number.
 In this case, '001' is the sequence number.
             //Make sure to set the BUILD-ACTION property of every migration SQL script to EMBEDDED RESOURCE